-- 1. Each safety investigation shall be concluded with a report in a form appropriate to the type and seriousness of the accident or serious incident.
+1. Each safety investigation shall be concluded with a report in a form appropriate to the type and seriousness of the accident or serious incident.
 The report shall state that the sole objective of the safety investigation is the prevention of future accidents and incidents without apportioning blame or liability.
-The report shall contain, where appropriate, safety recommendations. - 2.
-The report shall protect the anonymity of any individual involved in the accident or serious incident. - 3.
-Where safety investigations give rise to reports before the completion of the investigation, prior to their publication the safety investigation authority may solicit comments from the authorities concerned, including EASA, and through them the certificate holder for the design, the manufacturer and the operator concerned.
-They shall be bound by applicable rules of professional secrecy with regard to the contents of the consultation. - 4.
-Before publication of the final report, the safety investigation authority shall solicit comments from the authorities concerned, including EASA, and, through them the certificate holder for the design, the manufacturer and the operator concerned, who shall be bound by applicable rules of professional secrecy with regard to the contents of the consultation.
-In soliciting such comments, the safety investigation authority shall follow the international standards and recommended practices. - 5.
-The information covered by Article 14 shall be included in a report only when relevant to the analysis of the accident or serious incident.
-Information or parts of the information not relevant to the analysis shall not be disclosed. - 6.
-The safety investigation authority shall make public the final report in the shortest possible time and if possible within 12 months of the date of the accident or serious incident. - 7.
-If the final report cannot be made public within 12 months, the safety investigation authority shall release an interim statement at least at each anniversary of the accident or serious incident, detailing the progress of the investigation and any safety issues raised.
+The report shall contain, where appropriate, safety recommendations.

+2. The report shall protect the anonymity of any individual involved in the accident or serious incident.

+3. Where safety investigations give rise to reports before the completion of the investigation, prior to their publication the safety investigation authority may solicit comments from the authorities concerned, and through them the certificate holder for the design, the manufacturer and the operator concerned.
+They shall be bound by obligations of confidentiality under any relevant law with regard to the contents of the consultation.

+4. Before publication of the final report, the safety investigation authority shall solicit comments from the authorities concerned, and, through them the certificate holder for the design, the manufacturer and the operator concerned, who shall be bound by obligations of confidentiality under any relevant law with regard to the contents of the consultation.
+In soliciting such comments, the safety investigation authority shall follow the international standards and recommended practices.

+5. The information covered by Article 14 shall be included in a report only when relevant to the analysis of the accident or serious incident.
+Information or parts of the information not relevant to the analysis shall not be disclosed.

+6. The safety investigation authority shall make public the final report in the shortest possible time and if possible within 12 months of the date of the accident or serious incident.

+7. If the final report cannot be made public within 12 months, the safety investigation authority shall release an interim statement at least at each anniversary of the accident or serious incident, detailing the progress of the investigation and any safety issues raised.

-- 8. The safety investigation authority shall forward a copy of the final report and the safety recommendations as soon as possible to the: - (a) safety investigation authorities and civil aviation authorities of the States concerned, and the ICAO, according to the international standards and recommended practices; - (b) addressees of safety recommendations contained in the report; - (c) Commission and EASA, except where the report is publicly available through electronic means, in which case the safety investigation authority shall only notify them accordingly.
+8. The safety investigation authority shall forward a copy of the final report and the safety recommendations as soon as possible to the:

+- (a) safety investigation authorities and civil aviation authorities of the States concerned, and the ICAO, according to the international standards and recommended practices; - (b) addressees of safety recommendations contained in the report;